Some of our recent work

 In 2012 the EPA commissioned Research New Zealand to conduct an annual online survey of clients and stakeholders who have had contact with the EPA in relation to: HSNO, the Emissions Trading Scheme, a Nationally Significant Proposal, Māori National Network activity and/or the EPA’s website in the 12 months prior.

-Following on from the 2012 benchmark survey, the 2013-14 surveying period involved the completion of a number of surveys with various stakeholder groups, in relation to their contact with the EPA.
+Following on from the 2012 benchmark survey, the 2013-16 surveying period has involved the completion of a number of online surveys with various stakeholder groups, in relation to their contact with the EPA.

 Māori Television Service